Housing in Hong Kong: Misallocation

+Purposely lowering income

+In July 2024, Chief Executive John Lee warned that people should not deliberately lower their income below the public housing limits, in an attempt to remain eligible for public housing.
+According to the government, income limits for public housing were HK$12,940 per month for single applicants, or HK$19,730 for two-person families.
+The government released data showing that 52% of public housing applicants in 2022 had graduated from university or post-graduate studies.

+In October 2024, a survey showed that around 30% of Hongkongers would purposely decline pay raises and "lie flat" to lower their income and maintain eligibility for public housing.

+In March 2025, a lawmaker said that even those who make minimum wage may quit their jobs to stay below the maximum income level allowed for public housing.

+Commercial usage

+In January 2025, a government official stated that some public housing units had been converted and used for commercial purposes, including tutoring centers, gyms, storage areas, and short term rentals.
+Hong Kong's ombudsman found that in 2024, 12,407 cases of public housing misuse were reported, but the government only prosecuted around 4% of the cases, with the ombudsman saying "Some abuse cases are found with enough evidence, yet the prosecution period has already passed."

 Proposals to address high housing cost

 Due to recurring issues with housing unaffordability, the government commissioned the Task Force on Land Supply in 2017, which in 2019, presented a report to the Legislative Council with suggestions on increasing the supply of housing.
 The government's response was that Chief Executive ordered that all recommendations by the Task Force be accepted.

 Vacancy tax

 Carrie Lam proposed a vacancy tax in June 2018 for new units which were still unsold 12 months after being issued an occupation permit, a tax which would punish developers who leave new units unsold for a long time.
 The bill was later shelved; in response, a member of the Liber Research Community said that the government had sacrificed citizens and protected developers by shelving the bill.
 According to the Legislative Council, unsold units amounted to 12,300 total units at the end of 2020.
+By September 2024, the number of unsold units rose to 19,000.

 The general vacancy rate, including both old and new units, but excluding village housing, has been at around 4% of all units over the past decade.
 In 2020, the general vacancy rate was 4.3%, meaning 52,366 units were empty.

 In January 2023, Paul Chan said that the government had decided against implementing a vacancy tax.